 For most owners, handicaps offer their best chance of winning a race.
 Without them, the top horses would almost always win and there would be no point in owning anything other than a top horse.

-The BHA has a team of twelve Handicappers whose job is to study and interpret the form.
+The BHA has a team of eleven Handicappers whose job is to study and interpret the form.
 They publish a list of ratings every week based on performances on the racecourse: the higher the rating, the better the horse.
 If your horse is rated 120 and mine is rated 110 then we believe that a difference of ten pounds in the weights that they carry would give each of them a fair chance.

 Download our Guide to Handicapping for all the information about how the handicapping system works, including